-Opportunist thieves are also widespread and sometimes enter restaurants with the excuse of selling you something or looking for someone.
+Opportunist thieves are widespread and can enter restaurants with the excuse of selling you something or looking for someone.
 Bags have been stolen from between people’s feet whilst they were distracted.
-Make sure you keep your valuables safely with you at all times and don’t leave bags or jackets hanging on the back of a chair.
+Keep your valuables safely with you at all times and don’t leave bags or jackets hanging on the back of a chair.

-If you are the victim of a theft you should contact the nearest police station and get a police report.
+If you are the victim of a theft contact the nearest police station and get a police report.
 Amsterdam Police have warned of criminals using false police identities and tricking tourists into handing over cash and credit cards on the pretext of investigations into counterfeit money and false credit cards.
-You should be very cautious about any such approaches.
+Be very cautious about any such approaches.

 Genuine plain clothes police will rarely carry out this type of inspection.
 Always ask for identity, check it thoroughly and don’t let yourself be intimidated.
 Dutch police don’t have shiny badges, which the fake police sometimes present as ID.
 Call 0900-8844 to get in touch with the nearest police station if you are not entirely happy.

 Avoid confrontation with anyone offering you drugs of any sort and stay away from quiet or dark alleys - particularly late at night.
 Even if you are tempted to buy, you risk arrest for doing so.